10thfloor/ace-fly/README.md

+# ACE (Automated Cloud Environment)

 ## Introduction

 ACE (Automated Cloud Environment) is a powerful SDK for managing and deploying applications to Fly.io.
 It provides a high-level, declarative way to define your infrastructure and applications, making it easy to create, update, and manage your Fly.io resources.

 ## Philosophy

-ACE embraces the philosophy of "servers vs serverless" by providing a flexible and powerful way to define your infrastructure.
-Whether you need a simple VM or a complex serverless application, ACE has you covered.
+ACE embraces the philosophy of "serverless" in the sense that you shouldn't need to worry about servers, unless you need to.
+By providing a flexible and powerful way to define infrastructure, whether you need a simple VM or a complex application, ACE has you covered.

 ## Example